How to Start a Marijuana Delivery Service in New Mexico:

 - Initial (and then yearly) background check: must pay all associated fees

 Starting a delivery service in New Mexico will take some time, especially since the state is not currently accepting applications.
-If new businesses are permitted in the future, it’s a good idea to allow at least a year to secure finances, acquire the necessary licenses, and line up employees and suppliers.
+New businesses should allow at least a year to secure finances, acquire the necessary licenses, and line up employees and suppliers.

 Links to consulting companies that can help start a marijuana delivery service in New Mexico